Bay of Plenty man Tewi Savage jailed for life for murdering daughter Arnica, aged 2

 Arnica was the second-youngest of their five children.

-Savage was found guilty at trial early this year after pleading guilty in 2018.
+Savage was found guilty at trial early this year after pleading not guilty in 2018.

 Moses cried, and Savage remained unemotional, as Crown prosecutor Anna Pollett read out extracts of victim impact statements.